9/1/2016

 The incidence of the Kell (anti-K1) antibody has been increasing in the United States.
 Kell has surpassed anti-RhD as the leading antibody associated with HDFN in many countries where anti-D immunoglobulin is routinely used.
 Kell alloimmunization is often caused by prior transfusion because Kell compatibility was not considered during cross-matching blood.

 Once a maternal antibody associated with HDFN is detected, an indirect Coombs titer should be obtained.
 Care of patients with sensitization to atypical antigens that are known to cause HDFN should be the same as that for patients with D alloimmunization.
-Management can begin with determination of paternal erythrocyte antigen status.
+In cases of certain paternity, Management can begin with determination of paternal erythrocyte antigen status.
 If the biologic father is negative for the antigen and there is no question of paternity, no further testing is warranted.
 If paternal testing returns positive, zygosity testing should be requested from the blood bank as a heterozygous state can be detected through serologic testing.
 Cell-free fetal DNA testing is only clinically available for Rh (D) in the United States, while in Europe assays are available for C, c, E, and Kell antigens.

 The use of delta optical density 450 (ΔOD450) to detect fetal anemia is primarily of historic interest and used only in rare circumstances.